nashdev/jobs/README.md

 ## Slack Bot Setup

-1. Create a new app https://api.slack.com/apps?new_app=1
+1. Create a new app by navigating to https://api.slack.com/apps?new_app=1.
+You will need to log in to one of your Slack Workspaces so that the app can be added to it, and, if possible, you should choose one where you are an Owner or Admin, as you will have to approve the app being attached to that Workspace.
-2. Create a bot user
+2. Create a Bot User by going to "Features > Bot Users" and entering a display name and default username and then saving.
-3. Go to the Features > OAuth & Permissions section, scroll down to "Scopes", and copy and paste each of the following permissions, one at a time, into the "Select Permission Scopes" field.
-The related permission should then be highlighted for you to select and add:
+3. Go to the "Features > OAuth & Permissions" section, scroll down to "Scopes", and copy and paste each of the following permissions, one at a time, into the "Select Permission Scopes" field.
+The related permission should then be highlighted for you to select and add to your list of Scopes:
    1. `chat:write:user`
    2. `bot`
    3. `users.profile:read`
-4. Update your .env file and replace with env vars with the values provided on the app page:
+4. Update the following values in your .env file with the newly generated values now provided on the indicated pages of your new Slack app:
-   1. `SLACK_BOT_TOKEN=''`
+   1. `SLACK_BOT_TOKEN=''` ("OAuth & Permissions")
-   2. `SLACK_CLIENT_ID=''`
+   2. `SLACK_CLIENT_ID=''` ("Basic Information")
-   3. `SLACK_CLIENT_SECRET=''`
+   3. `SLACK_CLIENT_SECRET=''` ("Basic Information")

 ## Testing